PayThePizzo/Data-Structures-and-Algorithms/Theory/6 - Table/4 - HASH FUNCTION.md

 These keys are randomly and uniformly distributed (like i.i.d. random variables) inside the interval $0 \leq k \leq 1$
 * The hash function $h(k) = \lfloor k * m \rfloor$ satisfies the SUHA.

-Usually, hash functions assume the keys are natural numbers belonging to *N*.
+Usually, hash functions assume the keys are natural numbers belonging to $\mathbb{N}$.
 When they are not natural numbers we need to interpret them as numbers (i.e. char to int)

 $$h(k) = \lfloor k \cdot m \rfloor$$